Skip to content

 Recommended materials for Rancho Cordova

 James Hardie fiber cement with a factory fade-resistant finish is the core recommendation — non-combustible, dimensionally stable in heat, and far more color-stable than the original hardboard or economy vinyl on most Rancho Cordova homes.
-Board-and-batten accents differentiate repetitive tract and production elevations.
+The factory finish is the point in this climate: it resists the chalking and fade that valley UV drives, and it cuts the repaint cycle that sun-baked elevations otherwise demand.
+Board-and-batten accents and a considered trim package differentiate the repetitive tract and production elevations that define so many of the city's streets.

 What an exterior project costs in Rancho Cordova

-Rancho Cordova pricing follows the standard drivers — size and stories (older homes are often single-story; newer ones two-story), trim complexity, substrate and dry-rot condition, window integration, and the weather-management scope.
-We provide a written, scoped estimate after an on-site assessment so bids can be compared on substance.
+Rancho Cordova pricing follows the standard drivers — size and stories, since older core homes are often single-story while the Sunridge and Anatolia homes run two-story, plus trim complexity, substrate and dry-rot condition, window integration, and the weather-management scope.
+Newer master-planned neighborhoods may also carry HOA design review that affects color and material approvals and adds a step to the timeline.
+We provide a written, scoped estimate after an on-site assessment so bids can be compared on substance rather than headline numbers.

 Our process in Rancho Cordova